 Subsequently, the MnS producer provides a report indicating what is achievable for the stated intent target.
 The report may include the related impact on other targets in the intent or on other metrics and contexts.
 The MnS producer should support an achievable outcomes report that lists the achievable outcomes for each target within an expectation of the intent.

+OAM Requirement-1: The MnS producer should support a capability enabling an MnS consumer to provide an intent with a request for the MnS producer to provide information on the best possible outcome on an intent target.

+Note: In the cases where the intent includes multiple targets, this would imply multiple back and forth interactions where the consumer checks each individual target

+This use case addresses aspects on three study objectives:

+WT-3.1.3 Management capability to enable MnS consumer to explore the best value that can be achieved from an specific intent expectation or target.

+3.1.3 Use case 3: Checking best achievable outcome on an intent or intent expectation

+The MnS consumer wants to know the best possible achievable outcome for a given intent or intent expectation.

+Note: To determine the best achievable outcomes for an intent or intent expectation, the producer should be provided with consumer’s way of evaluating the different combinations of outcomes on multiple targets within the intent or intent expectation.

+Note: The best possible achievable outcome should have no (negative) impact on other intents or intent expectations.

+Figure 3.1.3-1:

+The MnS consumer creates an intent that should be evaluated by the MnS producer with an indication of the specific target that is priority among other others.

+Subsequently, the MnS producer provides a report indicating what is achievable for the stated intent target.
+The report may include the related impact on other targets in the intent or on other metrics and contexts.
+The MnS producer should support an achievable outcomes report that lists the achievable outcomes for each target within an expectation of the intent.

-OAM Requirement-1: The MnS producer should support a capability enabling an MnS consumer to provide an intent with a request for the MnS producer to provide information on the best possible outcome on a intent target.
+OAM Requirement-1: The MnS producer should support a capability enabling an MnS consumer to provide an intent with a request for the MnS producer to provide information on the best possible outcome on an intent target.

 This use case addresses aspects on three study objectives:

 WT-3.1.3 Management capability to enable MnS consumer to explore the best value that can be achieved from an specific intent expectation or target.

 3.2 Use cases, Procedures and OAM requirements on Negotiation on fulfilment of intents